 You are required to have binoculars for one of the first course assignments of the program.
-If you don't have binoculars for this assignment you will not be able to complete it, and this will be reflected in your grade.
-If you don't bring binoculars you will need to purchase them in country.
+If you don't have binoculars for this assignment, you will not be able to complete it, and this will be reflected in your grade.
+If you don't bring binoculars, you will need to purchase them in country.

 A sleeping bag and pad are necessary for the camping trip.
 A light, 3 season sleeping bag is best, but students should be prepared to sleep in layers for any cold nights in the uplands.
+In a pinch, cheap sleeping bags and pads can be purchased in country.
 Tents and other camping gear are provided when necessary.

 Notebooks and other supplies are readily available in Australia.
 If you have a specific preference, bring these with you.

-Please make sure that you have a waterproof watch (with a stopwatch function) for your field work.
+Please make sure that you have a waterproof watch (with a stopwatch function) for your fieldwork.
 These are generally cheaper to purchase in the U.S.